 Experiential Learning

-All DIS Sessions include field studies that turn Stockholm or Copenhagen into your classroom and lab.
+All DIS Sessions include interactive, hands-on experiences that turn Stockholm or Copenhagen into your classroom and lab.
+You can read more about the DIS academic model, HERE.

 Student Clubs and Organizations